 - The Bling is up to you: The following paragraphs and pics explains the expanding role of different wood species and alloy/finishes available now for you to customize the Bad Axe saw you want in the look you want.

-A high-end, black pearl nickel-plated finish is now available for the sawback on this dovetail saw.
+High-end, black pearl nickel-plated or bright silver nickel-plated finishes are available for our carbon steel sawbacks and fasteners.
 Nickel-plating is particularly durable, on par with stainless steel in its ability to withstand the corrosive nature of humidity and coastal air on carbon steel.
 You'll find this finish on high-end firearms, and on other applications where form and substance converge at a high level.
-And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 400 grit not only looks fabulous, but serves a completely practical role in scratch and corrosion resistance.
+And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 240 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
 With proper care, this saw will look just as good a century from now as it does today.

 Brass, copper, and now bronze sawbacks are now available on the Bad Axe saw you design.
 Brass is timeless, heavy and appeals to the eye the same way a Hawkens .50 caliber rifle does to muzzle loading enthusiasts.
 As for copper--copper is heavy.
 It's the other red metal that just looks stunning against walnut and mesquite, and apart from a scotch more weight in proportion to the other backs, copper is mostly an aesthetic choice.
 Bronze offers both strength and beauty.
 Take a moment to look at the various pics I've loaded up on my Bad Lexicon page to see how the various combinations work together, along with the nicknames I've assigned these looks.
 I'm always open to suggestions, like King Leonidas and Shaka Zulu, lol.